carloskl12/NES-DISASSEMBLER/README.md

-Compile the game NES test.asm and specify the name under which it is saved
+Compile the game './nesrc/test/test.asm' and specify the name under which it is saved
 ~~~~
     $ python3 pynasm.py test.asm myGame.nes